Academic Misconduct

 A finding of academic misconduct as a minimum will mean you receive a 0 for the component in question, this may mean you need to resit the assessment, re-take the module or fail the module.
 All of these may mean it takes longer to complete your programme of study, this can have implications on student funding and visas. - The University does not permit students with outstanding cases of academic misconduct to attend the Graduation ceremonies.

 You will not be able to attend the ceremonies until any case has been concluded.
-Should an academic sanction be applied as a result of a case, you will normally need to address that prior to attending graduation .
+Should an academic sanction be applied as a result of a case, you will normally need to address that prior to attending graduation.
 If you have any concerns, in the first instance please contact your school office. - Withdrawal from the University.

-Should you choose to withdraw partway through a case the University will normally continue to complete the case, for example to a hearing, or exceptionally pause the case putting on note on your file and should you wish to return to the University the University would reserve the right to re-open the original case before you would be able to re-join. - Transcripts and references.
+Should you choose to withdraw partway through a case the University will normally continue to complete the case, for example to a hearing, or exceptionally pause the case putting on note on your file and should you wish to return to the University would reserve the right to re-open the original case before you would be able to re-join. - Transcripts and references.

 At present the University does not explicitly record academic misconduct decision on transcripts.
 Information on decision may be included in references (see Procedure for details).
 Academic misconduct may also affect your current or future Fitness to Practice or your ability to register with a Professional, Statutory and Regulating Body (PSRB) dependent on what course you are completing.
-For example, the Solicitors Regulating Authority may refuses applications of those who have been found to have committed academic misconduct.
+For example, the Solicitors Regulating Authority may refuse applications of those who have been found to have committed academic misconduct.
 You will need to check with the specific PSRB for details. - Notification of sponsors.

 Where a student is sponsored to study at the University, the agreement may require that the University inform the sponsor of any decision made under the procedure.